hackclub/hackclub/workshops/python_data_viz/README.md

 ![Jupyter notebook with code and example](https://cloud-pm56h5avl.vercel.app/0image_from_ios.jpg)

-# Now Let's Create A Simple Bar Graph!
+# Simple Bar Graph!
+In a new section of your Jupyter notebook, add:

 ```python
 import pandas as pd
 import matplotlib.pyplot as plt
 import random
 ```
 This code above imports the libraries again.
-Notice that we import another library called `random` this will allow for a random number to be chosen each time we have a `y` value which you can see later in our code!
+Notice that we import another library called `random`.
+This will allow for a random number to be chosen each time we have a `y` value.
+You'll be able to see this later in our code!

+Next, add:

 ```python
 x=['Tacos','Burritos','Churros']